rmorshea/artigraph/docs/models.md

 # Models

-A [GraphModel][artigraph.GraphModel] provides a way to store structure data in Artigraph.
+A [GraphModel][artigraph.GraphModel] provides a way to store structured data in Artigraph.

 You can use one of the [built-in models](#built-in-models) or you can